10 Common Monthly Expenses To Include In Your Budget

 Transportation expenses can include any money you spend to get where you need to go, such as:

-• Monthly savings designated toward the future purchase of a new vehicle
+- Monthly savings for the future purchase of a new vehicle

-Saving toward the future need for a replacement vehicle is important in order to avoid having to take out a loan when the need for a new vehicle arises.
+Saving toward the future need for a replacement vehicle is important to avoid having to take out a loan when the need arises.

-Trust me: you’ll LOVE the feeling of paying cash for your next car.
+Trust me: you’ll love paying cash for your next car.

 7. Personal Care